MarkJohnstoneGitHub/VBA-DotNetLib/README.md

 # VBA DotNetLib COM Interlop
  COM Interlop wrappers of the .Net Framework 4.8.1

  Aim: To create .Net Framework 4.8.1 Com Interlop wrappers using C# to implement in VBA 64 to enable various .Net Framework data types in VBA with early and/or late binding.
 Then in VBA create predeclared class wrappers for the DotNetLib.tlb COM objects.
+Compatibility intially only VBA 64 on Windows as can only test on windows 64 bit of MS-Office.

 Classes initally focussing on are [DateTime](https://learn.microsoft.com/en-us/dotnet/api/system.datetime?view=netframework-4.8.1), [DateTimeOffset](https://learn.microsoft.com/en-us/dotnet/api/system.datetimeoffset?view=netframework-4.8.1), [TimeSpan](https://learn.microsoft.com/en-us/dotnet/api/system.timespan?view=netframework-4.8.1),  [TimeZoneInfo](https://learn.microsoft.com/en-us/dotnet/api/system.timezoneinfo?view=netframework-4.8.1) and associated classes.